fivepandasna/CanvaProElements/README.md

 Currently elements will only download in their original colours
 </details>

 ## NOTE: The extension is very much so a WIP and currently the functions are not accurate to the title.
-Would not reccomend downloading it.
+Would not reccommend downloading it.

 ### Project Goals
 <details>